-The body of the Geotechnical Interpretation Report (GIR) shall contain separate sections for each type of geotechnical element that was analyzed, i.e., driven piles, drilled shafts, and Mechanically Stabilized Earth (MSE) walls shall all be described in separate sections.
-Specific additional reporting requirements for each technical item may be provided in the GDM chapter for that subject.
-Each design Section of the GIR shall include the following:
+The body of the Geotechnical Interpretation Report (GIR) shall contain separate sections for each type of geotechnical element that was analyzed (i.e., driven piles, drilled shafts, and Mechanically Stabilized Earth (MSE) walls shall all be described in separate sections).
+Additional reporting requirements for specific technical items may be provided in the GDM chapter for that subject.
+Each design section of the GIR shall include:

-- Summary of design codes and specifications followed; - Description of analysis method(s) used as well as any relevant assumptions; - Discussion of the evaluation of various Load and Resistance Factor Design (LRFD) resistance factors, field verification methods, and associated costs; - Discussion of possible alternatives and risks (if within the scope of the project); - Discussion of necessary mitigation or ground improvement measures; - Recommended foundation dimensions, tip elevations, lengths, etc.; - Recommended instrumentation and/or monitoring; and - Discussion of constructability, sequencing, preliminary wave equation analysis for driven piles, identification of potential difficult installation conditions, etc.
+- Summary of design codes and specifications followed. - Description of analysis method(s) used as well as any relevant assumptions. - Discussion of the evaluation of various Load and Resistance Factor Design (LRFD) resistance factors, field verification methods, and associated costs. - Discussion of possible alternatives and risks (if within the scope of the project). - + Discussion of necessary mitigation or Ground Modification (GM) measures. - Recommended foundation dimensions, tip elevations, lengths, etc. - Recommended instrumentation and/or monitoring. - Discussion of constructability, sequencing, preliminary wave equation analysis for driven piles, identification of potential difficult installation conditions, etc.